By Michael O'Leary; The Regimental Rogue

 Depending on the nature of his service, a soldier would receive a War Service Badge on leaving the Army.
 This could be worn on his civilian jacket lapel to show others, such as potential employers, that he was a returned soldier.

 The contents of the small box that contained 739068 Private George Cowdery's medals and associated items.
-Included are Cpl Cowdery's British War medal and Victory Medal, his stripes denoting four years of wartime service, regimental cap badge for The Royal Canadian Regiment, Lewis Gunner trade badge, "R.C.R. shoulder titles, "Canada" shoulder titles, wound stripe and his War Service badge.
+Included are Cpl Cowdery's British War Medal and Victory Medal (with reversed ribbons), his stripes denoting four years of wartime service, regimental cap badge for The Royal Canadian Regiment, Lewis Gunner trade badge, "R.C.R. shoulder titles, "Canada" shoulder titles, wound stripe and his War Service badge.
 Also found in the box were the buttons and belt hooks from his great coat.

 of the First World War